Er-shivam11/Doc-Converter/README.md

-#Building CI-CD with Django, Docker and Kubernetes.
+#Building CI-CD pipeline with Django, Docker and Kubernetes for project excel reader.